tdt/docs/app/controllers/docs/4.0/configuration.md

 <a name='development'></a>
 ## Development

-If you're planning on developping The DataTank, you'll need to read up on how to configure environments in the [Laravel configuration documentation](http://four.laravel.com/docs/configuration#environment-configuration).
-To summarize this, in order to load your database for development (e.g. localhost) only, you need to create a folder called <em>local</em> in the <em>app/config</em> folder, and make sure the environment is recognized by Laravel.
+If you're planning on getting your hands dirty with The DataTank, you'll need to read up on how to configure environments in the [Laravel configuration documentation](http://four.laravel.com/docs/configuration#environment-configuration).
+In short, in order to load your database for development (e.g. localhost) only, you need to create a folder called <em>local</em> in the <em>app/config</em> folder, and make sure the environment is recognized by Laravel.
 This is done by adding your host name to the <em>$env</em> variable in the <em>bootstrap/start.php</em> file.
-Don't forget to add this file to the .gitignore.
+Don't forget to add this file to the .gitignore file.

 <a name='unittesting'></a>
 ## Unit testing

-If you want to run the unittests, to check if everything is still ok after adjustments, or to test your own additional tests, go to the root of the application and perform the simple command:
+If you want to run the unittests, to check if everything is still ok after adjustments or to test your own additional tests, go to the root of the application and perform the simple command:

     $ phpunit